-The page limits are listed in Table 5.1.
+The page limits are listed in Table 5.2.
 The proposal must be submitted electronically (see Section 5.3 for proposal submission instructions).
 The information will be entered into a database that will be used in cataloging and evaluating proposals, as well as for scheduling those observations that are selected for implementation.
 The forms must be completed in the requested format.
 Cost sections and EPO proposals should not be submitted for the Stage 1 scientific review.
-However, proposals for the Archival Research or Theory/Modeling programs must include a preliminary cost estimate and a brief narrative describing the proposed use of these funds in the Stage 1 proposals.
+However, proposals for the Archival Research or Theory/Modeling projects must include a preliminary cost estimate and a brief narrative describing the proposed use of these funds within the science justification section of the Stage 1 proposals.
 Formal cost and EPO proposals will be considered as part of the Stage 2 process.